-While peoples thoughts tend to head indoors at the thought of cold weather, winter can be a beautiful time to head outdoors.
+While people’s thoughts tend to head indoors at the thought of cold weather, winter can be a beautiful time to head outdoors.
 Especially to enjoy a winter picnic.

-Below, we’ve rounded up all our best picnic tips to help you plan successful winter season picnics.
-From the best winter picnic food ideas to tips on how to stay warm and cosy and how to keep your winter food piping hot.
+I’ve rounded up all our best picnic tips to help you plan successful winter season picnics, from the best winter picnic food ideas to tips on staying warm and cozy and keeping your winter picnic food piping hot.

 There’s something nice about rugging up in your winter woollies and hitting the great outdoors.
 However, you still need to be prepared for an extended time outside and the possibility of a change in weather.

 Ensure your picnic party has all the required clothing – Jackets, hats, gloves, scarves, etc for the weather and any anticipated changes in weather.

 Also, pack all the appropriate picnic gear to ensure your time outdoors is comfortable – Do you need extra blankets, an umbrella (a large beach umbrella is very handy for winter picnics), or even a portable table to keep you off the ground?

 Maybe even plan some energetic picnic games.
 There’s nothing like a bit of movement to keep you warm and entertained.

 Winter Picnic Essentials

 Aside from warm clothes and your usual picnic essentials, there are a few things you should remember to pack in winter.

 - Sunscreen, because winter rays can be just as harmful.